yilunz/Habitat-Protection-Analysis/README.md

 ## Project 2
 1. Select preserve records based on build/promote time (code 4)
-2. Seperate each animal record for  (code 5)
+2. Seperate each animal record for later use (code 5)
-3.
+3. Merge animal records in case each species have separate records (code 6)
+4. Intersect animal records and preserve records (code 7)
+5. Make figures (code 8)